 The Organisation may collect this information in a variety of ways.
-For example, data might be collected through application forms, CVs or resumes; obtained from your passport or other identity documents such as your driving licence; from forms completed by you at the start of or during employment (such as benefit nomination forms); from correspondence with you; or through interviews, meetings or other assessments.
+For example, data might be collected through application forms, CVs or resumes; obtained from your passport or other identity documents such as your driving licence; from forms completed by you at the start of your engagement with the Organisation; from correspondence with you; or through interviews, meetings or other assessments.

-In some cases, the Organisation may collect personal data about you from third parties, such as references supplied by former employers, information from employment background check providers, information from credit reference agencies and information from criminal records checks permitted by law.
+In some cases, the Organisation may collect personal data about you from third parties, such as references supplied by former employers, information from employment background check providers, and information from criminal records checks permitted by law.

-The Organisation may also collect additional personal information in the course of job-related activities throughout the period of you working for us.

-Data will be stored in a range of different places, including in your personnel file, in the Organisation's HR management systems and in other IT systems (including the Organisation's email system).
+Data will be stored in a range of different places, including in your candidate file and in the Organisation’s systems (including the Organisation's email system).

 The Organisation will take all reasonable and appropriate steps to ensure all personal information is protected against loss, damage, misuse and unauthorised access.